shaido987/novel-dataset/README.md

 Creates a dataset from novelupdates containing information about translated novels.

-Translated novels languages:
+The dataset contains novels from eight different original languages.

-Updated:
+Updated: 22/10 - 2017